 Dear Parents and Friends,

 Please know that we take all necessary precautions to ensure the safety of the students and staff in our schools.
 Each Commack school has emergency plans that encompass any urgent situation that may arise.
 Each building principal heads an emergency response team and has developed a course of action for every contingency.
 A permanent Internal Security Review Committee meets regularly to review District safety and emergency procedures.
-Night and roving patrols are also assigned in and around our schools.

 Practice makes perfect, and every school conducts practice drills.
 Sheltering drills, fire drills, bus drills, and go-home-early drills are necessary so that everyone will know what to do should a real situation occur.
 Our principals, teachers, and staff are trained to conduct these practice events in a calm and reassuring manner.

 We are committed to protecting the safety of the children in our care.
 It is important to talk with our children about safety issues, and review personal safety practices with them.
 Please consider using the safety tips here as a conversation starter.